zaqks/1/README.md

-# how does the scheduling system work
+# how does the auto scheduling system work
 for each agent we define the hours he starts his service and the hour he ends 0-23 we also define the active day 0-6 the visit is 1hour long

 we choose the less working agent we choose the closest agent relative to the property

+if someone misses the visits 2 times, he gets banned from the platform